The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Preliminaries

-We remark that there is an equivalent definition in terms of \emph{accessible} set families making it obvious that greedoids generalize matroids by removing the need for downward closure, see either of \cite{bjorner1992introduction} or \cite{korte2012greedoids} for example.
-However, we find the definition as a language more intuitive.
+Note that non-emptiness and the hereditary axioms together imply that $\epsilon \in \glang$, and that the exchange axiom makes all basic words equal in length.
+There is an equivalent definition in terms of \emph{accessible} set families making it obvious that greedoids generalize matroids by removing the need for downward closure, see either of \cite{bjorner1992introduction} or \cite{korte2012greedoids} for example.
+However, we find the language definition more intuitive, and better suited to our proof techniques.

 Because a greedoid encodes a set of constraints on valid ways to build a solution in a stepwise fashion, we call the words of a greedoid \emph{feasible}.
-Hence, the familiar reader sees that $\glang$ is a matroid if and only if $\alpha \in \glang$ implies that every permutation of $\alpha$ is also feasible.
-Therefore, one recovers the notion of independence from feasibility, and the reader should also note some other similarities.
-One is the exchange axiom, enforcing that any larger solution contains a letter which can be concatenated to the end of a smaller solution.
-This of course makes the basic words of a greedoid equal in length.
-A motivating example is \emph{undirected branching greedoids}, where feasible words correspond to edges of connected acyclic subgraphs building out from a root node.
-Such a construction encodes the structure of Prim's algorithm for computing minimum weight spanning trees, which greedily builds a solution in a way not compatible with matroids (in contrast to Kruskal's algorithm, for example).
+Hence, the familiar reader sees that $\glang$ is a matroid if and only if $\alpha \in \glang$ implies that every permutation of $\alpha$ is also feasible, i.e. $\widetilde{\alpha}! \subseteq \glang$ (see \cite{brylawski1988exchange} for more on this perspective).
+A motivating example is \emph{undirected branching greedoids}.

-\begin{example}[Undirected Branching Greedoid] Let $(V, E)$ be a graph with undirected edges, and select a vertex $s \in V$ to be the \emph{root}.
-Then, to define a greedoid let the alphabet be given by the edges $E$, and the feasible words be the simple $x_1\ldots x_k \in E^*$ with the following properties: \begin{enumerate} \item For all $j \leq k$, the edges $\{x_1, \ldots, x_j\}$ induce a connected acyclic subgraph, \item And, if $k > 0$, then the first edge $x_1$ of the word is incident to the root $s$. \end{enumerate} Call this language $\glang$, and note that (1.) makes $\glang$ hereditary.
-To verify the exchange axiom, let $\alpha, \beta \in \glang$ be such that $|\alpha| < |\beta|$.
-If $\alpha = \epsilon$, then we can concatenate $\alpha$ with the first letter of $\beta$.
-In the other case of $\alpha \neq \epsilon$, there must exist an edge $y \in \Tilde{\beta}$ such that one endpoint of $y$ is covered by $\Tilde{\alpha}$ while the other is not.
-Hence, $\alpha y$ is feasible.
-We remark that $\glang$ is not a matroid, as one observes that $\glang$ is not closed under permutation (any word whose first letter is not an edge incident to $r$ cannot be feasible, in particular). \end{example}
+\begin{example}[Undirected Branching Greedoid] Let $(V, E)$ be a connected graph with undirected edges, and select a root vertex $s \in V$.
+Let the alphabet be given by $E$, and the feasible words be simple $x_1\ldots x_k \in E^*$ with the following: For all $i \leq k$, the edges $\{x_1, \ldots, x_i\}$ induce a connected acyclic subgraph containing $s$ and $x_i$ is incident to the subgraph induced by $\{x_1,\ldots,x_{i-1}\}$.
+Verifying the hereditary and exchange axioms is left to the reader.
+Observe, the words correspond to feasible sequences of decisions made by Prim's algorithm, and cannot induce a matroid (in particular, no support without an edge incident to the root can be feasible) in contrast to Kruskal's algorithm.